Dyno-man/Os_Project_1/README.md

 - **Phase 3**: Simulating resource contention scenarios
 - **Phase 4**: Resolving thread locking issues

-The system manages books and users, tracks book borrowing and returning operations, and logs all activities.
+The system manages books and users and tracks book borrowing and returning operations.
 It also includes functionality to import book data from CSV files.

 ## Features